Table of Contents

 Culinary Uses of Tarragon

 Tarragon is a staple in many cuisines, particularly in French cooking.
-It’s commonly found in dishes like beurre blanc, hollandaise sauce, and rouille.
-But its uses go far beyond that.
-Here are some popular ways to incorporate tarragon into your cooking:
+It's commonly found in dishes like beurre blanc, hollandaise sauce, and rouille.
+According to culinary experts at Le Cordon Bleu, tarragon should be added toward the end of cooking to preserve its delicate flavor, as heat diminishes its aromatic compounds.
+Here are some professional culinary techniques for incorporating tarragon:

-If you're feeling adventurous, try this simple tarragon recipe: Garlic Tarragon Butter.
-Simply mix softened butter with minced garlic and chopped tarragon.
+If you're feeling adventurous, try this professional recipe: Garlic Tarragon Butter.
+Simply mix 1/2 cup softened unsalted butter with 2 cloves minced garlic and 2 tablespoons finely chopped fresh tarragon.
 Spread it on bread, use it to baste meat, or stir it into pasta.
-The result is a flavorful and aromatic dish that highlights the best of tarragon.
+The result is a flavorful and aromatic dish that highlights the best of tarragon, as recommended by Michelin-starred chefs worldwide.

 The Ultimate Buying Guide for Tarragon

-Whether you’re buying fresh tarragon or dried, there are a few things to keep in mind to ensure you get the best quality.
-Here’s a detailed guide to help you make an informed choice:
+Whether you're buying fresh tarragon or dried, there are a few things to keep in mind to ensure you get the best quality.
+Here's a detailed guide based on culinary industry standards:

 Types of Tarragon